BC Wine Passport

 - We recommend arranging transportation in advance or determining a designated driver

-- Majority of the passport includes stops at local wineries across British Columbia, however, we are proud to include several distilleries and craft cider stops along the way!
+- We offer something for everyone.
+The BC Wine passport includes stops at local wineries across British Columbia, however, we are proud to include several distilleries and craft cideries along the way!

 - Most wineries are kid-friendly and welcome families in the tasting room.
 However, come prepared to keep kids occupied during the tasting experience with snacks, games, toys, etc.